bootdrv/main-server/Readme.txt

 ----------------------------------------------------------------------------------------------------------------
 36. Now we need go back to our root project directory (/main-server)

-37. docker-compose up -d  # Start coker-compose again
+37. docker-compose up -d  # Start docker-compose again

-38 docker ps              # You should be see four up docker containers.
+38 docker ps              # You should be see your started docker containers.

 39. Next we need add our containers names to docker bridge network: